A Level Accounting

 SECOND YEAR: The two main areas of accounting – financial accounting and management accounting are studied again to a greater depth.
 Financial accounting requires the annual accounts to be prepared for partnerships and limited companies.
 Management accounting requires you to analyse and interpret financial statements and draw conclusions for management decisions.

-All students studying A Levels must have at least five GCSEs at grade A* – C (grade 9 – 5) in academic subjects, including English Language at grade C (grade 5).
-Two of these must be B grades (grade 6).
-Specifically for Accounting, you will need GCSE Maths at B grade (grade 6) or above.
+All students studying A Levels should have at least five GCSEs at grade 9 – 5 in academic subjects, including English Language at grade 5.
+Two of these should be grade 6.
+Specifically for Accounting, you will need GCSE Maths at grade 6 or above.

 Both AS and A Level Accounting are assessed through a series of written examinations.
 There is no course work involved in the subjects.
 You will do one three-hour exam at the end of the first year for the AS Level, and then complete the full A-Level in the second year with two three-hour exams.
 The examinations are predominantly numerical but there is a theoretical element which makes up 20-25% of the overall mark.

-Most A Level students go on to study at university.
-Students who have studied Accounting often follow the subject at degree level or study for a related subject such as Business, Law and Mathematics.
+Students who have studied A Level Accounting often follow the subject at degree level or study for a related subject such as Business, Law and Mathematics.
 Many students opt to go straight into further accounting training via one of the professional accounting bodies, CIMA or ACCA.